 Couple counselling is a very different process from individual counselling or therapy.
 In individual counselling, the counsellor will be giving you the space to work out your own thoughts and feelings, and will be focused on your point of view.
 In couple work, the counsellor has to remain neutral, and bring together two different points of view, in a much more active way.
 It can involve challenge as well as support and sympathy.
 I recommend you to look for a counsellor who specialises in couple work.
 It’s not about superficial advice like “arrange a date night every week”.
 It’s about how you know your partner really is there for you, practically and emotionally.
 (See this excellent article for more about this).

-Many counsellors have sessions of 50 minutes or an hour.
 I prefer to have slightly longer sessions of 70 minutes for couples, as I have found it works better.

-I am a registered member of BACP and am bound by their code of ethical conduct.
+I am a registered member of BACP and am bound by their code of conduct.
 This includes requirements for proper training, professional supervision, ongoing update training, and insurance.

 I also worked as a qualified practitioner at Relate, until the branch was closed by lockdown.
 Relate is the largest UK organisation dedicated to providing couple counselling.
 It was previously known as the Marriage Guidance Council.